Frederick Burnaby: Early life

-Frederick Burnaby was born in Bedford, the son of the Rev. Gustavus Andrew Burnaby of Somerby Hall, Leicestershire, and canon of Middleham in Yorkshire (d.
-15 July 1872), by Harriet, sister of Henry Villebois of Marham House, Norfolk (d.
-1883).
-His sister Mary married John Manners-Sutton.
-He was a first cousin of Edwyn Burnaby and of Louisa Cavendish-Bentinck.
-Fred was educated at Bedford School, Harrow, Oswestry School, where he was a contemporary of William Archibald Spooner, and in Germany.
-Legend has it he could carry two boys under both arms up the stairs of school house.
+Burnaby was born on 3 March 1842 in St Peter's Green, Bedford to The Revd Gustavus Andrew Burnaby (1802–1872) of Somerby Hall, Leicestershire, and Harriet Burnaby (1804–1883).
+His father was the rector of St Peter's Church, Bedford, and chaplain to the Duke of Cambridge.
+The maternal nephew of the politician and racehorse owner Henry Villebois (1807–1883), Burnaby was also the cousin of Edwyn Burnaby and Louisa Cavendish-Bentinck.
+The third of at least four siblings; Burnaby's elder sister Mary married John Manners-Sutton.

+Initially educated at Bedford Grammar School, Burnaby attended Revd Charles Arnold's school at Tinwell, Rutland, from 1852 to 1855.
+Burnaby subsequently spent two years at Harrow before attending the Oswestry School for a further two years.
+Burnaby also studied languages in Dresden.

 Burnaby was a huge man for his times: 6 ft 4in tall and 20 stone when fully grown.
 His outsize personality and strength became the literary legend of imperial might.
 Lionised by the press for his outlandish expeditious adventures across Central Asia, Burnaby at 6 ft 4 ins tall with broad shoulders was a giant amongst men, symbolic of a Victorian celebrity, feted in London society.

-He entered the Royal Horse Guards in 1859.
+Passing the army examination in 1858, Burnaby purchased the rank of Cornet in the Royal Horse Guards on 30 September 1859.
 Finding no chance for active service, his spirit of adventure sought outlets in balloon ascents and in travels through Spain and Russia with his firm friend, George Radford.
 In the summer of 1874 he accompanied the Carlist forces in Spain as correspondent for The Times, but before the end of the war he was transferred to Africa to report on Gordon's expedition to the Sudan.
 This took Burnaby as far as Khartoum.